According to Student Loan Hero, 69% of college students in the class of 2019 took out student loans.

 4. Online Surveys

-There are multiple transcription companies currently offering work, including our favorite, Transcribe Anywhere.
-Just as it sounds, as long as you have a reliable internet connection and a decent computer, you can make money transcribing.
+Just as they sound, as long as you have a reliable internet connection and a decent computer, you can make money transcribing.

 6. Social Media and Search Engine Evaluator

 Similar to how product testing gigs work, these companies will pay for you to test how a company’s user experience is, acting almost like a “virtual judge”.

 The company that hired Lionbride and uTest then receive feedback that they can take to improve their websites and products, which in turn leads to a better user experience for the customer.

 For instance, if you are an English speaker, you may be required to record yourself saying a few phrases.

 Or, you may visit a website and give feedback after user testing.

 Frequently Asked Questions

 Below are some of the questions commonly asked by those getting started in an online role.